SouthPoleTelescope/spt3g_y1_dist/montepython_files/readme_montepython.md

 ### modifying the SPT3G likelihood

-After installation, you can modify the likelihood to use only a subset of th data.
+After installation, you can modify the likelihood to use only a subset of th2 data.
 Look into `/path/to/montepython/data/spt3g_y1/spt3g_y1.data for examples.

 ----------
 31/01/2023